The Practitioner Thinker

 The work is being done.
 The outcomes are not arriving.
 The reason isn’t technical — and once you see it, it cannot be unseen.

-Bharat Ravuri — former CEO and founder who has run turnarounds, built and exited companies, and constructed enterprise-grade AI systems himself.
-Now working on the reset, with institutions and the people inside them.
+Bharat Ravuri Bharat Ravuri The Practitioner Thinker Former CEO and founder — I have run the turnarounds, built and exited the companies, and built enterprise-grade AI systems with my own hands.
+I now work on this with institutions and the people inside them.

 For the first time, intelligence is being manufactured.